Transport in Aberdeen: Present day

 There are two railway stations in Aberdeen.
 The main city-centre station is located on Guild Street, adjacent to Union Square which offers a covered interchange with the bus station.
 The only other station in Aberdeen City is Dyce to the north.

-ScotRail services connect Aberdeen to all six other Scottish cities, including Edinburgh and Glasgow, and many intermediate destinations.
+ScotRail services connect Aberdeen to six of the seven other Scottish cities, including Edinburgh and Glasgow, and many intermediate destinations.
 These services make use of the Dundee–Aberdeen line and Aberdeen–Inverness line.
+There are no direct train services between Aberdeen and Dunfermline.
 High-speed inter-city services operated by London North Eastern Railway connect Aberdeen to London via Edinburgh in just over seven hours on the East Coast Main Line.
 A regular stopping service, also run by ScotRail, serves Aberdeen along with all stations between Inverurie and Montrose.
 Inter-city services operated by CrossCountry connect Aberdeen to south-west England and numerous intermediate destinations such as Sheffield, Birmingham, Bristol and Exeter.
 In addition, the Caledonian Sleeper service makes an overnight journey to/from London Euston six days a week.

 Buses

 Historical

 Bus services form the main public transportation system in Aberdeen since the closure of the tram network.
 Most city buses are operated privately by FirstGroup via their subsidiary First Aberdeen (First's global headquarters are located in the city, on King Street).
 When bus services in the UK were privatised in the 1980s, those in Aberdeen were the subject of a management buy-out.
 The resulting company developed into FirstGroup following a number of mergers and acquisitions over the years.
 First Aberdeen has been criticised by local politicians and in the media for taking advantage of its monopoly with high fares and mediocre service.
 The company has defended its frequent fare rises as being necessary due to high running costs and cuts to government subsidies.

 There was formerly a limited night bus service, the night bus network having been cut back in October 2018.
 Night buses were discontinued during the COVID-19 pandemic.
+Night buses were reintroduced in December 2022.